Biological age vs chronological age: differences and how to test it

 So, how can you figure out how old you really are?

-Determining your biological age
+Determining your biological age and best ways to test it

 Scientists have outlined the principal biological hallmarks of ageing, which serves as a basis for the biomarkers for biological age.
 Nowadays, you can figure out your biological age by visiting clinicians or molecular biology labs offering such facilities, or by simply ordering at-home kits.